palkan/action_policy/docs/graphql.md

 By default, if a user is not authorized to access the field, an `ActionPolicy::Unauthorized` exception is raised.

-If you want to return a `nil` instaed you should add `raise: false` to the options:
+If you want to return a `nil` instead, you should add `raise: false` to the options:

 ```ruby
 # NOTE: don't forget to mark your field as nullable